-Summary : Sail along the pack-ice of North Spitsbergen allowing for the best opportunities to spot the King of the Arctic, the mighty polar bear.
+Summary : Sail along the pack-ice of North Spitsbergen, allowing for the best opportunities to spot polar bears.
 Journey to Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favored by ringed and bearded seals.
-The cliffs and shoreline of the fjord also support thriving seabird colonies and a surprisingly rich amount of vegetation flourishes on sheltered landscapes.
-Cruise in a Zodiac, hike, and keep an eye out for whales, reindeer, and Arctic fox on this trip of a lifetime!
+The cliffs and shoreline of the fjord support thriving seabird colonies and a surprisingly rich amount of vegetation flourishes on sheltered landscapes.
+Cruise in a Zodiac, hike, and keep an eye out for whales, several bird species, reindeer, and Arctic fox on this trip of a lifetime!

 Touch down in Longyearbyen, the administrative center of Spitsbergen.
 Spitsbergen is the largest island of the Svalbard archipelago.
 Enjoy strolling around this former mining town.
 The parish church and Svalbard Museum make for fascinating attractions.
 Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
 In the early evening the ship will sail out of Isfjorden, where you might spot the first minke whale of your voyage.